benlawraus/pyDALAnvilWorks/README.rst

 What is it?
 ------------
-Python programs to allow you to use any database while testing your `anvil.works <https://anvil.works>`_ app.
+To allow you to use any database while testing your `anvil.works <https://anvil.works>`_ app.

 How is it done?
 ---------------